The Electric Match: To Ignite Your Fireworks Remotely

-There comes a time for many of us when we want to have more control over how our fireworks appear in a display.
-And having invested a significant amount of money and time in a fireworks display, we might just want to enjoy watching it ourselves.
+The electric match gives you more control over how your fireworks appear in a display.
+And having invested a significant amount of money and time in a fireworks display, you might just want to enjoy watching it yourself.

 That's when electrical firing starts to look like a really tasty alternative to matches, lighters, torches, and fusees.